vania020/wro2025-robotek/README.md

 *<ins>Set up and configuration</ins>*<br>
 + With the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), we flash Ubuntu 24.04 into the microSD card of the Raspberry
 + After that, we configure the basics like Wi-Fi, SSH for remote access, and hostname.
-+ And finally, we install ROS 2 Jazzy by following these steps: [Installation Ubuntu (deb packages)](https://www.google.com/url?q=https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html&sa=D&source=docs&ust=1756316032253380&usg=AOvVaw24eBtKhOAoYRVzp4xh2Rkh)
++ And finally, we install ROS 2 Jazzy by following these steps: [Installation Ubuntu (deb packages)](https://www.google.com/url?q=https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html&sa=D&source=docs&ust=1756316032253380&usg=AOvVaw24eBtKhOAoYRVzp4xh2Rkh)<br><br>

+## 3. Mobility Management